 Everyone has experienced it.
 Someone calls you prospecting for business.
 You get a message on your voicemail, you get a card or letter in the mail, and sometimes it is something you are interested in getting more information about.
 So you return the card, send an e-mail, or pick up the phone.
 Then you wait.
 And wait and wait.
+No one answers.

 Recently several business associations have been sending letters, e-mails, and making phone calls to get me to join.
 Several of these groups are ones from which I requested information or where I attended an event held for prospective members.
 I received their information packet and/or a phone call.
 I read the materials and want to talk to them.
 I called.
 I called.
 I left messages.
 I e-mailed.
 I waited… I have now moved on to something else.
 (This example but applies equally to for-profits and not-for-profits.)

 Business associations are just like regular for-profit businesses.
 They need “customers”.
 They may call us members, but make no mistake – we are customers.
 As business professionals, business owners, and business leaders, we don’t have time to deal with organizations that are lackadaisical.
 These organizations may be not-for-profit, but they aren’t non-profit.
 What’s the difference?
 Well, to my mind non-profit means that there is little intent to “run the business”, to apply the basic tenets of business to an organization created for a purpose other than making money for shareholders.
 Not-for-profits run the business and pay attention to the details.